VKohai/marvel-react/README.md

 # Marvel React
-It's a educational project where I learn to work with a remote API and show the data in my app with React Components
+It's an educational project where I learn to work with a remote API and show the data in my app with React Components